commial/experiments/windows-defender/ASR/README.md

 end
 ```

-Actually, this rule does not belong to the ASR rules, but rather to [Controlled folder access](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders?view=o365-worldwide) (still in the "Attack surface reduction" documentation, but at the same level than "Exploit protection" or "Web protection").
+Actually, this rule does not belong to the ASR rules, but rather to [Controlled folder access](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders?view=o365-worldwide) (still in the "Attack surface reduction" documentation, but at the same level as "Exploit protection" or "Web protection").

 According to the header just before the precompiled script, its GUID is `5737d832-9e2c-4922-9623-48a220290dcb`.

 ### Hidden rules

-There is even some undocumented rules:
+There are even some undocumented rules:

 ```lua
 GetRuleInfo = function()